t-mart/reshape/README.md

 Reshape a directory structure into another structure based on hash.

-This is useful when your system already has a lot of files, but they need to be reorganized.
-In particular, on 2025-12-15, I've updated how my torrent downloads are organized, and I need to propogate that to my other seedboxes.
+This is useful when your system already has a lot of files, but they need to be reorganized, and the structure changes are too complex.
+(In particular, on 2025-12-15, I've updated how my torrent download directory is organized, and I need to propogate that to my other seedboxes.)

+Note: if there are any hash collisions while using `gen` or `apply`, all colliding files will be ignored.
+This is for safety to avoid data loss.
+Use another tool like `rclone` to fill in those files manually.

 Note: empty directories are not represented in the JSON output, and thus will not be created in the target structure.